devongovett/contenteditable-emoji/readme.md

 there that support cross browser emoji by replacing emoji characters with images.
 However, I hadn't seen any that tried to make them work inside contenteditable.

-ContentEditable is used by many sites around the web to implement rich text editors for things like blogs.
+ContentEditable is used by many sites around the web to implement rich text editors.
 Everyone who has used it knows it's [terrible](https://medium.com/medium-eng/why-contenteditable-is-terrible-122d8a40e480), but we use it anyway since there are no alternatives.
 To find out just how terrible it is, let's try to get emoji working!

+## Try #1: Image tags

 The first thing I tried, was to just use one of the many JS libraries out there to convert emoji to image tags inside contenteditable and be done with it.
 This has some major problems:

 1. Image elements get these ugly resize handles in IE and Firefox when you click on them, and there's no way to remove them.
 2. Image elements don't work like inline elements with text selections, cursor movement, etc.
-3. You can drag and drop images.
+3. You can drag and drop images around, unlike text.
 4. Copy and paste doesn't work right.
 5. etc.

+## Try #2: Inline spans

 The next approach to try was to use `<span>` elements with background images.
 This works better since the elements are inline, but there are problems with this approach too (which we'll fix).
 We have to put the actual emoji character inside the span element